 Whether you’re a beginner or an experienced crocheter, intarsia crochet offers endless possibilities to unleash your creativity.
 Let’s get started!

-- Plan your color changes in advance and create a colorwork chart or graph to guide you.
+Step 2: Create a Colorwork Chart – Plan your project and create a colorwork chart or graph to guide your way.
+This is essential to maintain the rhythm of your pattern.

-- Weave in loose ends as you go to maintain a clean and tidy finish.
+Step 6: Weave In Ends – As you progress, weave in your loose ends as you go to ensure a neat finish.

 Intarsia Crochet vs. Tapestry Crochet